Life As a Transit and Intercity Bus Driver

 What Kind of Transit and Intercity Bus Driver Job Opportunities Are There?

-In the United States, there were 179,300 jobs for Transit and Intercity Bus Driver in 2016.
+In 2016, there was an estimated number of 179,300 jobs in the United States for Transit and Intercity Bus Driver.
 New jobs are being produced at a rate of 9% which is above the national average.
 The Bureau of Labor Statistics predicts 16,100 new jobs for Transit and Intercity Bus Driver by 2026.
-The BLS estimates 24,000 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 24,000 job openings in this field each year.

 The states with the most job growth for Transit and Intercity Bus Driver are Georgia, Nevada, and Wyoming.
 Watch out if you plan on working in New Jersey, Wisconsin, or Maryland.
 These states have the worst job growth for this type of profession.